Leadership for Project Executives Course

 LPEC Course Details Image

-Across three dynamic days, participants will deepen their understanding of leadership behaviors, communication styles, and team motivation; master ethical and structured decision‑making; and apply frameworks that strengthen both project execution and organizational performance.
+Across two dynamic days, participants will deepen their understanding of leadership behaviors, communication styles, and team motivation; master ethical and structured decision‑making; and apply frameworks that strengthen both project execution and organizational performance.
 Through hands‑on exercises, case studies, and facilitated exploration, participants will learn to:

 • Lead and influence diverse teams using proven tools such as Everything DiSC and Situational Leadership.